awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli.md

 + Creating a trail that receives logs for all AWS accounts in an organization with the \-\-is\-organization\-trail option\.
 + Converting a multi\-region trail to single\-region trail with the `--no-is-multi-region-trail` option\.
 + Enabling or disabling log file encryption with the `--kms-key-id` option\.
 The option specifies an AWS KMS key that you already created and to which you have attached a policy that allows CloudTrail to encrypt your logs\.
 For more information, see [Enabling and disabling CloudTrail log file encryption with the AWS CLI](cloudtrail-log-file-encryption-cli.md)\.
 + Enabling or disabling log file validation with the `--enable-log-file-validation` and `--no-enable-log-file-validation` options\.
-For more information, see [Validating CloudTrail Log File Integrity](cloudtrail-log-file-validation-intro.md)\.
+For more information, see [Validating CloudTrail log file integrity](cloudtrail-log-file-validation-intro.md)\.
 + Specifying a CloudWatch Logs log group and role so that CloudTrail can deliver events to a CloudWatch Logs log group\.
 For more information, see [Monitoring CloudTrail Log Files with Amazon CloudWatch Logs](monitor-cloudtrail-log-files-with-cloudwatch-logs.md)\.

 ### Deprecated commands: create\-subscription and update\-subscription<a name="cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-subs"></a>